The Old College Try: How Much Will Your Ex Contribute to Your Child’s Tuition?

 Illinois is one of only a handful of states that have laws for divorced parents regarding college contributions.
 These laws cover a variety of educational expenses, including housing and books, and have specific requirements about a child’s age and academic performance.
 Understanding the legal requirements in your state is an important step.

-Determining how to pay for college when parents are not married can be complicated, but asking the right questions early in the process will lead to much better outcomes.
-Schedule a free 30-minute consultation with a Kogut & Wilson attorney to help determine how to put yourself in the best situation.
+Determining how to pay for college when parents are not married can be complicated, but especially in our current times, asking the right questions early in the process will lead to much better outcomes.